 Hatfield Park, Hatfield, Herts, AL9 5NB

 A gem in the Hertfordshire countryside, the stunning estate offers plenty for visitors to enjoy.
 Explore the Jacobean craftsmanship throughout the House and visit the gorgeous gardens, which feature a number of sculptures, creative landscape designs, colourful fauna and flora, a maze and walkways.
 Finish your visit with a browse around the Stable Yard shops and tea and cake at the River Cottage Kitchen & Deli.
-The House hosts a popular events programme throughout the year including monthly farmers’ and antique markets, the outdoor theatre in July and Battle Proms on 14 July.
+The House hosts a popular events programme throughout the year including monthly farmers’ and antique markets, the outdoor theatre in July and Battle Proms.

 Duxford, Cambridgeshire, CB22 4QR